sg893052/sonic-buildimage/copp/SONiC_CoPP.md

 1. Verify that protocol packets are rate-limited as per default configured policies</br>
 2. Verify that protocol packets go to the right CPU queue as per default configured policies</br>
-3. Verify that unmatched traffic to CPU is rate-limited after deleting IP2ME classifier
+3. Verify that unmatched traffic to CPU is rate-limited after removing the IP2ME classifier from the CoPP policy
-4. Verify that protocol packets are rate-limited when an existing classifier action is modified
+4. Verify that protocol packets are rate-limited when a bound classifier action is modified

 ## 9.3 Scaling Test Cases
 1. Verify creating of maximum number of classifiers